rebcabin/tangledown/README.md

 - NOT-STARTED: Have the Tangledown Kernel, when evaluating tangle-able cells, write them out one at a time.
 Without this feature, the only way to write out files is to tangle the entire notebook.
 Possibly do these as cell magics.
 - NOT-STARTED: Research cell magics for `noweb` and `tangle` cells.
-- NOT-STARTED: modern Pythonic Type Annotation (PEP 484)
 - NOT-STARTED: more examples
 - NOT-STARTED: error handling (big job)
+- NOT-STARTED: convert relative file paths to absolute
+- NOT-STARTED: type annotations for the kernel
+- DONE: modern Pythonic Type Annotation (PEP 484)
 - DONE: use pathlib to compare tangle file names
 - DONE: somehow get the Tangledown Kernel to tangle everything automatically when it's restarted
 - DONE: Support multiple instances of the Tangledown Kernel.
 Because it reads files with fixed names in the home directory, it has no way of processing multiple Tangledown notebooks.